 Some time ago, I talked about how the Commerce Department was working on a possible biometrics system for a better layer of Internet security.
 Well, a techie stopped me on the street after he heard me on the radio, and he hit me with so much info that went over my head that I can't even repeat it.
 But the one thing he told me that I did retain was about a free alternative that's already out there called LastPass.com.

 LastPass allows you to store complicated multiple passwords for websites and have one point of access, so you only have 1 password to remember.
-It's actually a freemium site, which means it offers both a basic, free version and an optional pay version with more bells and whistles.
+It's also a freemium site, which means it offers both a basic, free version and an optional pay version with more bells and whistles.

-Remember, with brokerage and mutual fund accounts, the law is silent on any protections for you if you're hit by hacker.
+Remember, with brokerage and mutual fund accounts, the law is silent on any protections for you if you're hit by a hacker.
 It's up to the individual company's corporate policy to determine if they give you your money back or not.

 And if you're a business owner, you may be subject to a loss of funds in an online account breach, even if it's not your fault.
-Using a site like LastPass can show you took "due care" under the Uniform Commercial Code and possibly afford you some additional protections.
+Using a site like LastPass or DashLane can show you took "due care" under the Uniform Commercial Code and possibly afford you some additional protections.